IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 The call `./exec.sh stemgentoo initialize` initializes the BuildServer.
 This command builds the `stemgentoo` based on the most recent stage3 provided by <https://gentoo.org> and sets up all the necessary prerequisites (for example a cache for commonly used files).

-To update the stemgentoo, use the command `exec.sh stemgentoo update`, or do it automatically with a cronjob.

 Machine Types
 -------------